EGPostema/DrawerDissect/README.md

 ## Upload Images

-Put all images in ~/drawers/fullsize.
+Put all images in the "fullsize" folder.
 Ensure they are .jpgs, though the code could probably be modified to handle other file formats if needed.
 It is helpful to have a consistent naming convention for the drawers that is also taxonomically descriptive (if applicable).

 <i>PHOTO HERE!</i>